ArthurMialon/cliffhanger/readme.md

 ### Ci

 - [ ] Automatic Release to GitHub
+- [ ] Automatic Release to GitHub Packages
 - [ ] Automatic Release to NPM
 - [ ] Automatic tag on merge on master
 - [ ] Automatic beta on merge on next